 When google searching for recipes I read all the above scenarios and there were various versions of this recipe, some using olives, others bacon, others beans, others shrimps, others white wine, others red wine, with tomato and without tomato.

 Some of them reminded me of Coq au Vin, others a Chicken Bourguignon or Greek Kotopoulo Kokkinisto (stew) or Kotopoulo Krassato (chicken with wine).
 As each one was different and did not know which one would be quite traditional, so I decided to make it my way, using the ingredients I preferred.

 I made this recipe a few weeks ago in Assini using free range chicken.
 You can see in the picture above that the meat was darker and it took more time to cook.
-I made it again today, this time serving it with mashed potatoes.

 If you have never made this dish, you should try it as the recipe is very easy to prepare and the dish is delicious with a very flavourful sauce.